rmertens/rmertens.github.io/about.md

 ### Short bio

-As of June 2016, I am working primarily on a personal finance project (a blog post with more details will follow).
-Besides that, I work on [CrazyGames.com](https://www.crazygames.com).
-CrazyGames is a casual games portal with about 3 million monthly visits.
+As of September 2017, I am working primarily on [CrazyGames.com](https://www.crazygames.com).
+CrazyGames is a casual games platform with over 5 million monthly visits.
 There are also [Dutch](https://www.speelspelletjes.nl), [Spanish](https://www.1001juegos.com), and [Italian](https://www.gioca.re) versions.